 It’s April 9th, my sister’s birthday.
-Three years ago I was out of town and missed celebrating with her.
+Four years ago, in 2014, I was out of town at the Erma Bombeck Writers’ Workshop and missed celebrating with her.
 So I put together something special to make up for being away.
-Today I spent the afternoon with some of her good friends, and I mentioned this post.
+Today I will spend the day with some of her good friends, sharing stories and memories.
+(I posted this in previous years also.)
 In case you missed it, here it is again: a recycled virtual birthday card:

 When Susie turned 50, I did a retrospective of her many